Character Classes

 Casting Spells

 The rules for casting spells are detailed in Magic Chapter.
-Magicians can cast any number of spells per day limited only by their current Mana.
-Each level of spell that they cast reduces their Mana by an equal amount; for example, casting a second level spell costs two Mana.
-If a Magician is at zero (or less Mana), they are not able to cast any more spells until they rest.
+Magicians can cast any number of spells per day limited only by their current Magic.
+Each spell that they cast reduces their Magic by one, regardless of the level of the spell.
+If a Magician is at zero (or less Magic), they are not able to cast any more spells until they rest.

 Spell Parry